qdm12/gluetun/README.md

 ## TODOs

-- Shadowsocks
+- Golang binary to setup the container at start, and:
-    - Get logs from file and merge with docker stdout
+  - Mix logs of unbound, tinyproxy, shadowsocks and openvpn together somehow
-- Mix Logs of Unbound
+  - support other VPN providers
 - Maybe use `--inactive 3600 --ping 10 --ping-exit 60` as default behavior
 - Try without tun